Manabo: Etymology

 The name “Manabo” came from the word “Anabo”, a thorny herb used for making twines of rope, growing luxuriantly in the fields between San Jose Sur and Poblacion.
 One time during the Spanish regime, a group of Spaniards passed by the place and asked the name of the thorny herb.
 The people answered “Anabo”.
 From that time on, the Spaniards called the place Manabo.

-The first inhabitants of Manabo were Tinguians who came from Mountain Province.
-They settled in the place before the arrival of the Spaniards and the Tinguians were known to be peace loving people.

-Manabo is politically subdivided into 11 barangays, namely: Ayyeng, Catacdegan Nuevo, Catacdegan Viejo, Luzong, San Jose Norte, San Juan Norte, San Juan Sur, San Ramon East, San Ramon west and Santo Tomas.